-All WHI Extension Study Participants who have not declined further contact are eligible to continue in the WHI-ES.
-The re-consent process will occur between April and March, 2011.
-In April 2010, the CCC will send the annual study newsletter to participants.
-This newsletter will introduce the continuation of the program, the planned re-organization and what it means for them, and will let them know to expect the consent mailing within a few weeks.
+All WHI Extension Study Participants who had not declined further contact were eligible to continue in the WHI-ES.
+The re-consent process occurred in 2010.
+In April 2010, the CCC sent the annual study newsletter to participants introducing the continuation of the program, the planned re-organization, and letting them know to expect the consent mailing.

-In May through June 2010, the CCC will send a consent packet to each woman who is eligible for mailed contact.
-The consent packet will contain a personalized letter asking her to consider continuing in the study, two copies of the informed consent document, a Personal Information Update, and a self-addressed, postage-prepaid envelope.
-All consent materials will be provided in large print in English or Spanish.
-A copy of the consent is included in Appendix A. Participants will be asked to return one copy of the consent form and the Personal Information Update to the CCC in the enclosed pre-addressed envelope.
-Women who have not responded to this mailing within 4 weeks will be sent a second consent mailing.
-A toll-free number will be provided for women to call if they have questions.
+The CCC sent consent packets containing a letter asking her to consider continuing in the study, two copies of the informed consent document, a Personal Information Update form, a Release of Information form, and a self-addressed, postage-prepaid envelope.
+Consent materials were provided in large print in English or Spanish.
+A copy of the consent is included in Appendix A. Participants were asked to return one copy of the consent form, the Personal Information Update and the Release of Information to the CCC in the enclosed pre-addressed envelope.
+Women who did not respond to this mailing within 4 weeks were sent a second consent mailing.
+A toll-free number was provided for women to call if they have questions.

-Women who do not respond to either consent mailing will be contacted by telephone by staff from the WHI Field Center that is currently responsible for their follow-up.
-Typically, at least 3 attempts to contact will be required for each participant by September 30, 2010.
-Once contacted, Field Center staff will insure that the participant has received the mailing, explain the nature and purpose of the continuing activities and answer any questions she may have.
-If the participant no longer has the consent documents, Field Center staff will arrange for the CCC to mail another packet.
+Women who did not respond to either consent mailing were contacted by telephone by staff from the WHI Field Center responsible for their follow-up.
+Typically, at least 3 attempts to contact each participant were made by September 30, 2010.
+If the participant no longer had the consent documents, the Field Center staff arranged for the CCC to mail another packet.

-Women who are currently followed only by phone will be contacted first by the responsible WHI Field Center to ascertain interest and willingness to continue.
-If the woman indicates continuing interest, the Field Center will arrange for the CCC to send a consent mailing to her.
+Women who were followed only by phone were contacted first by the responsible WHI Field Center to ascertain interest and willingness to continue.
+If the woman indicated continuing interest, the Field Center arranged for the CCC to send a consent mailing to her.